tsgates/arch-wiki-markdown/wiki/GNOME_Tips.md

     Categories=GNOME;Application;Development;
     StartupNotify=true

-Change the GNOME Foot Icon to an Arch Icon
+Change the GNOME foot icon to an Arch icon

-Note:Thanks to arkham who posted this method in [this forum post] which I have typed up here.
+Note:Thanks to arkham who posted this method in this forum post.

--   Download [this Arch icon] (filename is starthere.png)
+-   Download this Arch icon (filename is starthere.png)
 -   Alternatively get the artwork package by installing archlinux-artwork, this puts all artwork in the /usr/share/archlinux directory, and resize your desired logo to 24x24px
--   Figure out which icon set you are using (right-click desktop>Change Background Image>Theme>Customize>Icon).
+-   Figure out which icon set you are using (right-click desktop > Change Background Image > Theme > Customize > Icon).
 For example, Crux, *GNOME, High Contrast, High Contrast Inverse, Mist, etc.)
 -   Now make a backup of your current GNOME icon in the correct directory.
 In the example below, I am using the GNOME icons but adjust the directory structure accordingly for your icon set: